DaveSkender/Stock.Indicators/docs/_indicators/StochRsi.md

 | `signalPeriods` | int | Number of periods (`G`) in the signal line (SMA of the StochRSI).
 Must be greater than 0.
 Typically 3-5.
 | `smoothPeriods` | int | Smoothing periods (`M`) for the Stochastic.
 Must be greater than 0.
 Default is 1 (Fast variant).

-The original Stochasic RSI formula uses a the Fast variant of the Stochastic calculation (`smoothPeriods=1`).
+The original Stochastic RSI formula uses a the Fast variant of the Stochastic calculation (`smoothPeriods=1`).
 For a standard period of 14, the original formula would be `quotes.GetStochRSI(14,14,3,1)`.
 The "3" here is just for the Signal (%D), which is not present in the original formula, but useful for additional smoothing and analysis.

 ### Historical quotes requirements

 You must have at least `N` periods of `quotes`, where `N` is the greater of `R+S+M` and `R+100` to cover the convergence periods.
 Since this uses a smoothing technique in the underlying RSI value, we recommend you use at least `10×R` periods prior to the intended usage date for better precision.

-`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is a collection of generic `TQuote` historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide]({{site.baseurl}}/guide/#historical-quotes) for more information.

 ## Response